Tie Guan Yin

 Liquor colour: amber

-Liquor flavour: full blooming bouquet, hints of sweetness, nutty, mixed berries, creamy aftertaste
+Liquor flavor: hints of malty sweetness, creamy aftertaste

 Mouth Feel: rich and smooth, complex

-Tie Guan Yin Classic has always been one of our favourites and this year’s is no exception.
-The ‘classic’ in Tie Guan Yin Classic comes from the production method, which leaves the dry leaf in stips like a dan cong or a rock tea and not in balls or pearls like most tie guan yins.
-This classic method definitely changes the experience for the better, the first scents of the dry leaves takes us to a happy place, with roasted chocolatey nuttiness!
-The liquor brews up a deep yellow with a slight orange tinge and gives us more delightful aromas of nectar and nuttiness, imploring us to take that first sip.
-As wonderful as the dry leaf and liquor aromas are, nothing compares to the amazing full flavour of the sip!
-A powerful bouquet of full bloomed flowers graces us, wrapped in light berry sweetness with hints of nuts and the aftertaste delivers a rich creaminess that makes the whole experience divine.
-We brewed many consistent infusion of this gracefully bold tea and we’re sure that you will love it too!
+Tie Guan Yin Classic has always been one of our favorites and this year’s is no exception.
+The ‘classic’ in Tie Guan Yin Classic comes from the production method, which leaves the dry leaf in stips like a dan cong or a rock tea and not in balls or pearls like most tie guan yins we see nowadays.
+This classic method definitely changes the experience for the better, the first scents of the dry leaves takes us to a happy place, vanilla, caramel abound in a backdrop of thick roasty sweetness!
+The liquor is a glistening deep yellow with a tinge of orange and gives us floral hints and more suggestions of sweetness, imploring us to take that first sip.
+As wonderful as the dry leaf and liquor aromas are, nothing compares to the amazing full flavor of the sip!
+The powerful flavor and aroma are inexorably combined in a daunting sensory overload.
+Malty grains, gentle sweetness, delicate but luscious orchids all present themselves simultaneously and so ‘politely’ that it becomes hard to describe the experience.
+Don’t forget to give some attention to the mouthfeel and lingering aftertaste, and for even more orchid floral notes smell the gaiwan lid while brewing.
+We brewed many consistent infusions of this graceful tea and we’re sure that you will love it too!

 Anxi, Fujian Province.